 Teach children how to write a postcard with this KS1 text types resource pack.
 Pupils will write their own postcards recounting a holiday, real or imagined.
 It could be used within a geography unit about the British Isles, with pupils describing the physical and human features of the places they have visited.

-Two model texts are included to inspire writing.
+Two model texts are included, showing WAGOLL (what a good one looks like), to inspire writing.

 Model Text 1 - Wish You Were Here!
 An example postcard written by a child to his best friend, recounting the first few days of his holiday in Cornwall.